Acquiring natural areas

 • Secure and connect two Council parks, consolidating wildlife habitat

-• Connect and strengthen the Burleigh to Springbrook critical nature corridor, allowing for improved wildlife movement
+• Connect and strengthen the Burleigh to Springbrook wildlife corridor, allowing for improved wildlife movement

 This is our latest part-acquisition for the environment.
 Part-acquisition means we purchase the environmentally significant areas only, leaving the house and surrounding buildings in private ownership.